LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 ## Why are there so many Omnipod Pump Manager versions?

-The code used to control Pods is undergoing a lot of modifications in the summer of 2026.
+The code used to control Pods was modified in the summer of 2026.

 You can skip ahead to the [Table of OmnipodKit Versions](#table-of-omnipodkit-versions), or keep reading for more details.